-Report Title: 2025/26 Revenue Budget, Medium Term Financial Plan and 2025/26 - 2029/30 Draft Capital Programmes Report Author(s): Laura Parsons (Finance Manager) Colleen Warren (Chief Finance Officer/S151 Officer) Purpose of Report: For Policy, Finance and Development Committee to receive an update on and recommend to Full Council the General Fund Revenue Budget for 2025/26, the Housing Revenue Account revenue budget for 2025/26 and the draft Capital Programme and the MTFP for 2025/26 to 2029/30.
+2025/26 Revenue Budget, Medium Term Financial Plan and 2025/26 - 2029/30 Capital Programmes

+Laura Parsons (Finance Manager) Colleen Warren (Chief Finance Officer/S151 Officer)

+Purpose of Report: For Full Council to approve the General Fund Revenue Budget for 2025/26, the Housing Revenue Account revenue budget for 2025/26 and Capital Programme and the MTFP for 2025/26 to 2029/30.
 Report Summary: The report outlines the final proposed General Fund Revenue Budget for 2025/26, which is a balanced budget with no use of the general fund reserve.
 The five-year Medium Term Financial Plan 2025/26 to 2029/30 shows a forecast cumulative deficit.
-The report also presents the draft Housing Revenue Account which sets out the high level 5-year position.
-The report sets out potential futures schemes to be added to the capital programme as funding is secured.
+The report also presents the Housing Revenue Account which sets out the high level 5-year position.
+The report sets out future schemes to be added to the capital programme as funding is secured.
 Finally, the report sets out the Section 151 Officer's statement on robustness of estimates and adequacy of reserves, as required by Section 25 of the Local Government Act 2003.
-Recommendation(s): a) Recommend to Council for approval, the General Fund Revenue Budget for 2025/26 as set out in Appendix 1, subject to any final adjustments as may be required prior to Full Council (such as the NNDR1 final estimates and the Final Local Government Finance Settlement 2025/26); b) Recommend to Council for approval, to increase Council Tax by the maximum core referendum limit of 2.99% as announced in the Provisional Local Government Settlement, subject to any update announced in the Final Local Government Settlement; c) Recommend to Full Council for approval, the HRA budget for 2025/26, as detailed in Table 4.
-This is based on the rent increase of 2.7% for housing rents, garages and service charges approved at the Full Council meeting on the 10 December 2024; d) Recommends that Full Council approves the Scale of Fees and Charges as set out in Appendix 4; e) Recommends that Full Council approves the Capital Schemes of the General Fund and HRA; f) Recommends that Full Council notes the MTFP for 2025/26 and 2029/30 as set out in Table 6; and g) Recommends that Full Council notes the S151 Officer's statement on the robustness of the budget and the adequacy of reserves as set out in Section 13 of the report.
-Senior Leadership, Head of Service, Manager, Officer and Other Contact(s): Colleen Warren (Chief Finance Officer/S151 Officer) (0116) 257 2759 colleen.warren@oadby-wigston.gov.uk Laura Parsons (Finance Manager) (0116) 257 2694 Laura.parsons@oadby-wigston.gov.uk Strategic Objectives: Our Council (SO1) Vision and Values: "Our Borough - The Place to Be" (Vision) Resourceful & Resilient (V4) Report Implications:- Legal: There are no implications arising from this report.
+Recommendation(s): a) Recommend that Council approve the General Fund Revenue Budget for 2025/26 as set out in Appendix 1, b) Recommend that Council approve to increase Council Tax by the maximum core referendum limit of 2.99% as announced in the Local Government Settlement, c) Recommend that Council approve the HRA budget for 2025/26, as detailed in Table 4 and notes the HRA MTFP, d) Recommends that Council approves the Scale of Fees and Charges as set out in Appendix 4, e) Recommends that Council approves the Capital Schemes of the General Fund and HRA, f) Recommends that Council notes the MTFP for 2025/26 and 2029/30 as set out in Table 6 and g) Recommends that Council notes the S151 Officer's statement on the robustness of the budget and the adequacy of reserves as set out in Section 13 of the report.
+Senior Leadership, Head of Service, Manager, Officer and Other Contact(s): Colleen Warren (Chief Finance Officer / S151 Officer) (0116) 257 2759 colleen.warren@oadby-wigston.gov.uk Laura Parsons (Finance Manager) (0116) 257 2694 laura.parsons@oadby-wigston.gov.uk Strategic Objectives: Our Council (SO1) Vision and Values: "Our Borough - The Place to Be" (Vision) Resourceful & Resilient (V4) Report Implications:- Legal: There are no implications arising from this report.
 Financial: The implications are as set out in the report.
 Corporate Risk Management: Decreasing Financial Resources / Increasing Financial Pressures (CR1) Reputation Damage (CR4) Regulatory Governance (CR6) Organisational / Transformational Change (CR8) Equalities and Equalities Assessment (EA): There are no implications directly arising from this report.
 EA not applicable Human Rights: There are no implications arising from this report.
 Health and Safety: There are no implications arising from this report.
-Statutory Officers' Com nents:- Head of Paid Service: The report is satisfactory.
+Statutory Officers' Comm nents:- Head of Paid Service: The report is satisfactory.
 Chief Finance Officer: As the author, the report is satisfactory.
 Monitoring Officer: The report is satisfactory.
-Consultees: Senior Leadership Team Background Papers: • 25/26 Draft Revenue Budget and Medium-Term Financial Plan update- 3 December 2024 Appendices: General Fund Budget Summary (2025/26) Budget Changes 2024/25 to 2025/26 Scale of Fees and Charges Capital Programme (2025/26)
+Consultees: Senior Leadership Team Background Papers: 25/26 Draft Revenue Budget and Medium-Term Financial Plan update- PFD 3 December 2024 Appendices: General Fund Budget Summary (2025/26) Budget Changes 2024/25 to 2025/26 Scale of Fees and Charges Capital Programme (2025/26)